-Where do you walk in Carroll County?
+Where do you walk in Carroll County?71.2%Paths of trails (including parks)67.9%Sidewalks51.2%Paved roads with no shoulders citizens.

-Crossing roads and intersections on bicycle and by foot is another extensive safety concern of citizens.
 Throughout the outreach process of this plan, citizens have stated that they are fearful of biking and walking certain roads and of crossing roads and intersections.
 Citizens have also mentioned how cyclists are sometimes treated by motorists, including spitting on cyclists, speeding up when approaching cyclists, and yelling at cyclists.
 Pedestrians can experience similar behavior, as motorists are used to being the preeminent occupants of roadways.